 The Group's exposure to interest rate risk is moderate and arises mainly from banking book positions.
-There are no significant changes in IRRBB measures and values since the previous disclosures.
+Since previous disclosure, the Bank has made some methodological changes in line with regulatory requirements.
+Main changes refer to non-maturing deposit allocation and methodology of credit spread risk in the banking book.